syncfusion-content/blazor-docs/blazor/installation/web-installer/how-to-install.md

    > **IMPORTANT** <br /> The products you have chosen will be installed based on your Syncfusion License (Trial or Licensed).

-10. The download and installation\uninstallation progress will be displayed as shown below.
+10. The download and installation/uninstallation progress will be displayed as shown below.
    ![Web Installer Installation Wizard](images/webinstaller-11.png) To open the Syncfusion Control Panel, click **Launch Control Panel**.